NovatecConsulting/novatec-avatar-generator/README.md

 # git submodules

 This repository uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Please clone this repo with the `--recursive` flag to clone all submodules aswell.
-An alternative after cloning this repo is `git submodule update`.
+An alternative after cloning this repo is `git submodule init && git submodule update`.

 # Novatec Avatar Generator Frontend